blueshift-labs/Blueshift-Cordova-Plugin/README.md

 Cordova plugin is a package of injected code that allows the Cordova WebView to communicate with the native platform.

 ## Get Blueshift Cordova Plugin
-To integrate Blueshift Android SDK to a Cordova project, you should get the latest Blueshift Cordova Plugin from GitHub.
+To integrate Blueshift to a Cordova project, you should get the latest Blueshift Cordova Plugin from GitHub.
 For this, go to the project’s root folder and run the following command from your terminal window.

 ```
 cordova plugin add https://github.com/blueshift-labs/Blueshift-Cordova-Plugin --variable BSFT_EVENT_API_KEY=<event-api-key>